 Tweet about interesting stuff.
 Share the ups and downs of your career, life, friends, and family.
 Retweet interesting tweets from others.
 Embed these tweets with your job search about once a day, just give your followers an update so that they get constant reminders that you are looking for a new opportunity.
 If you post links, always use URL shortening services like tiny.
 Don’t ever spam out any tweets, one bad tweet from you and you could be un-followed by scores of Twitterers.

 Tricks of the Tweet

-Remember that Twitter is obviously not the be all and end all of your quest for new employment.
-Twitter complements your other activities and consider it another string to your bow.
+Remember that Twitter is obviously not the be-all and end-all of your quest for new employment.
+Twitter complements your other activities, so consider it another string to your bow.